-Crews will be departing for the Bikepacking Trek after breakfast on Monday.
+Crews will be departing for the New River and the beginning of the Trek after breakfast on Monday.
 Because of this it is very important that crews arrive on time to The Summit Bechtel Reserve on Sunday so that they can be properly prepared.
 There is around 3 hours of preparation needed before starting the trek, this must be accomplished on Sunday.
+All crews will leave for the river at the same time, one crew's delay will delay all groups on the New River trek that week.
 Please take this into consideration when arranging your travel.